HackBugs/DevOps_Ultimate_Pipeline_installation_Steps/README.md

-# ✍️ After Reboot Virtul Machine or reebot use these cmd to run service again
+# ✍️ After Reboot Virtul Machine or reboot your system use these cmd to run service again
 ________________________________________________________________________________________________________________________________

 ## Start Services of these DevOps tools